Data protection and disclaimer

 12. Amendments to the Privacy Policy

-This Privacy Policy was last updated on 14 November 2022.
+This Privacy Policy was last updated in October 2023.

 Phishing and other attempts at fraud on the Internet